cambridgehackers/cambridge-gitorious-wiki/Generic-Flashing-Instructions.markdown

     fastboot flash system system.img
     fastboot flash userdata userdata.img

+Before flashing boot.img, you should first try loading into ram and booting

+    fastboot boot boot.img

-If there is a known way to get back to fastboot , then the boot image can also be flashed
+If there is a known way to get back to fastboot (key combinations), and boot.img is known to work then the boot image (kernel) can also be flashed.
+If unsure, do not flash boot, and load only into memory.

     fastboot flash boot boot.img

-Otherwise, load boot image in memory only

-    fastboot boot boot.img

 For the first flash, the persist and cache images should also be written